dylanaraps/fff/README.md

 # fff (*Fucking Fast File-Manager*)

-## This forks adds an option to open a file with specified program.
+## This forks adds an option to open a file with specified program and Nerd Fonts devicons suport.

 <a href="https://asciinema.org/a/qvNlrFrGB3xKZXb6GkremjZNp" target="_blank"><img src="https://asciinema.org/a/qvNlrFrGB3xKZXb6GkremjZNp.svg" alt="img" height="210px" align="right"/></a>